HowTo: Zigbee – Flash the Electrolama zig-a-zig-ah! (zzh!) USB stick coordinator with zigbee2mqtt firmware

 sudo systemctl restart zigbee2mqtt

-Zigbee2mqtt should now restart and the configured Zigbee USB stick should be available.
-In the following articles I have described how you can add Zigbee sensors or actuators and administrate zigbee2mqtt via a simple dashboard.
+Zigbee2mqtt should restart now and the configured Zigbee USB stick should be available.
+How you can now add Zigbee sensors or actuators and administer zigbee2mqtt via a simple dashboard I have described in the following articles.

 In the following category I have also listed other Zigbee devices which can be controlled or read out with the NodeRed code offered there.

 I have summarized other articles on the subject of Zigbee and zigbee2mqtt in the following category.
-There you will also find articles on various Zigbee devices and how they can be controlled from NodeRed.
+There you will also find articles on various Zigbee devices and how they look like NodeRed can be controlled.

 External links: